Graduate School Format Review & Policies

 At the time of your final defense, all students must submit the IRB/IACUC/IBC Compliance Notification form to the Graduate School, regardless of whether you used human or animal subjects in your research.

-Note: For the security of your personal identity, do not include in your disquisition the IRB/IACUC/IBC Compliance Notification form or any other paperwork containing your student ID number.
+Note: For the security of your personal identity, do not include in your disquisition the IRB/IACUC/IBC Compliance Notification form or any other paperwork containing your student ID number or other personally identifying information, such as your phone number or email address.

 Editing